edtechhub/kerko-docs.edtechhub.org/README.md

    flask kerko sync
    ```

-   If you have a large bibliography and/or large file attachments, that command
+   For a large bibliography and/or large file attachments, that command may take
-   may take a while to complete (and there is no progress indicator).
-In
-   production use, that command is usually added to the crontab file for regular
+   a while to complete.
+In production use, that command is usually added to the
-   execution.
+   crontab file for regular execution.

    Note that Kerko provides a few Flask subcommands.
 To list them all: